mouhamaddev/ShopLens-Alpha/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Guillaume Chevalier](https://github.com/guillaume-chevalier) and [Neuraxio Inc.](https://github.com/Neuraxio) have waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [mouhamaddev](https://github.com/mouhamaddev) has waived all copyright and related or neighboring rights to this work.

 Citations that link to this repository will be appreciated, but are not required.